 of the Ecolex II, which would be built with the new transistor

-technology that had just been introduced.
-Like its predecessor,
+technology that had just become available.
+Like its predecessor –

 it would be built by Philips Usfa NV.